tomazas/ledcube8x8x8/README.md

 `Note`: The ledcube UART control mode is activated once the first command comes over serial connection.

 The new firmware can be flashed/written to STC MCU through UART/serial connection.
-Software such STC-ISP is required to transfer the hex file (machinecode) to the STc microcontroller.
+Software such as STC-ISP is required to transfer the hex file (machinecode) to the STC microcontroller.

 `Download here`: http://www.stcmcu.com/STCISP/stc-isp-15xx-v6.85.zip